dhanusree1807/redtaxi/README.md

-11.1 Allow passengers to rate and review their ride experience 11.2 Provide feedback to drivers for continuous improvement 11.3 Display aggregate ratings for drivers and overall service quality Safety and Security:
+11.1 Allow passengers to rate and review their ride experience 11.2 Provide feedback to drivers for continuous improvement 11.3 Display aggregate ratings for drivers and overall service quality Safety andSecurity:
 12.1 Implement safety features such as SOS button for emergencies 12.2 Verify passenger identity for secure transactions Favorites and History:
+13.1 Bookmarkfavoritelocationsorfrequentdestinations
-13.1 Bookmark favorite locations or frequent destinations 13.2 View ride history and access past booking details 13.3 Receive personalized recommendations based on ride history and preferences Localization and Language Support:
+13.2Viewridehistory and access past booking details 13.3 Receive personalized recommendations based on ride history and preferences Localization and Language Support:
 14.1 Adapt services to local regulations and cultural norms